 Symptoms of colon cancer are much, usually unspecific.
 It may be hard for patients to identify its symptoms at first, but they experience certain symptoms as the condition advances.
 Some of the colon cancer symptoms include weakness, shortness of breath, weakness, diarrhoea, constipation, abdominal pain, cramps, blood in stool and bloating.

 The severity of colon cancer symptoms depends on the actual location of the polyp.
 The patient may experience no symptoms at first for several years of suffering from the condition.

 Colon Cancer Diagnosis

 It is important for people aged above 50 to get screened for colon cancer once in every two years, especially if they are at an increases risk of developing the disease.
 Colon cancer is one of the few forms of cancer that can be diagnosed at an early stage and hence, the cure rate is high.
-In fact, the cancer can be cured even before it actually manifests itself by removing the identified polyps from the colon.
+In fact, cancer can be cured even before it actually manifests itself by removing the identified polyps from the colon.

 Typically, the following screening tests are used to diagnose colon cancer: